 This really isn’t a DIY job, although some hardy souls do indeed tackle it themselves.
 Most people (myself included) aren’t that comfortable jacking up floors and working underneath houses in tight, dark spaces.
 It’s also not the simplest task in the world getting everything level and good to go, as you’re talking about a pretty large structure you’re tinkering with, with interconnected parts that shift and affect one another, etc.

 As far as what to expect cost-wise when leveling a pier-and-beam foundation, like anything the answer is “it depends”.
 For our primary residence (a 2000 sq. ft. home built in 1954 on a pier and beam foundation), we got initial quotes ranging from $1,800 to $3,500 to $5,750 from three different contractors.
 When we actually had the leveling done 1.5 years after buying the house, we paid about $2,500.

 Which isn’t cheap exactly but it’s also not as insanely expensive as some people assume it will be, when tackling something involving foundation repair.
-Don’t necessarily be intimidated or scared off if you’re looking at a propspective property that needs foundation work, especially if it’s an older home on a pier-and-beam foundation.
-In severe cases, yeah, indeed, you could be talking about a major expense of $10,000+ to fix the problems, but in some instances it’s much, much cheaper to get the foundation leveled and back into shape.
+Don’t necessarily be intimidated or scared off if you’re looking at a prospective property that needs foundation work, especially if it’s an older home on a pier-and-beam foundation.
+In severe cases, you could be talking about a major expense of $10,000+ to fix the problems, but in some instances, it’s much, much cheaper to get the foundation leveled and back into shape.

 Obvious foundation problems can actually be a huge plus for investors when buying a home, as sellers often over-estimate how serious an issue it really is, and overcompensate by discounting the price of the property too much.
 For investors, it’s easier to negotiate a lower price when you can point to failing foundations, as everyone “knows” that foundations are insanely expensive to repair.